Getting an Infection in Your Tooth

 When an infection develops, the only way to treat the tooth is with root canal therapy.
 A root canal is a treatment that involves removing the damaged pulp and disinfecting the interior of the tooth before filling and sealing the canal.
 This root canal therapy may be performed at LakeView Dental Arts, or, if it is a complicated case, referred out to a root canal specialist.
 Later, it will have to be fitted with a protective crown to protect the natural tooth structure which becomes brittle after losing the blood supply.

 There are several symptoms that can point toward an infection inside your tooth:

 Diagnosing an Infection

 Diagnosing an infection requires an oral examination.
 We first look at your teeth and gums, checking for signs of damage, decay, and swollen gums.
 Along with a visual inspection, we also take x-rays of your mouth.
-These images will allow us to see below the gums, where we can spot damage to the roots of the teeth, damage to the jawbone, bone loss, and abscesses.
+These images will allow us to see in between teeth and below the gums, where we can spot damage to the roots of the teeth, damage to the jawbone, bone loss, and abscesses.
 Once we diagnose the infection, your x-rays will then enable us to formulate an effective, customized treatment plan.